robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Please come in.
 Let me show you to Miss Katya's room."

-She waved to an older gentleman who followed us with our luggage and led us past a spotless old-world kitchen—with only minimal concessions to modern conveniences—and an open door to an elegant sitting room.
+She waved to an older gentleman who followed us with our luggage and led us past a spotless old-world kitchen — with only minimal concessions to modern conveniences — and an open door to an elegant sitting room.
 Our footfalls were slightly dampened by the thinnest of old red runner as we made our way down a long, wooden corridor to a door at the end.

 She silently opened the door to a large bedroom, decorated with vases of flowers and expensive rugs and oil painting copies of the old masters.

 In the middle of a large bed, a slight figure was beaming at Mara.
 Next to her, a man stood writing on a clipboard.
 He turned to us briefly.

-"Almost done—I'll just be a tick."
+"Almost done — I'll just be a tick."
 He turned to the woman on the bed.
 "Please keep in mind that what we do during my visits is to set a path going forward.
 How quickly you heal is entirely up to you."
 She was nodding, pressing eyelids shut in that "yes, I get it" way I recognised.
 "Physio is only as effective as you make it."

 Her smile was beginning to lose its congeniality.